MissiontoMars/rjmailer/build-deps/README.txt

 1b54e6472740c8a0d4e0680b4e1c6a69522684ef  spring-framework-2.5.6.zip

-as downloaded from http://www.springsource.org/download/ at 2009-04-12 is present in the dir $deps-root
+as downloaded from http://www.springsource.org/download/ at 2009-04-12 is present in the dir $deps-root.
+Spring framework is distributed under the APL2, a BSD style licence that permits redistribution.